D7550, 7550, 25200

 1986

-Whilst in the Works investigation of the extensive power unit damage indicated repairs would be uneconomic and withdrawal occurred in February.
+Whilst in the Works an investigation revealed extensive power unit damage, making repairs uneconomic and withdrawal occurred in February.
 However 25200 would surrender its bogies to 25190 which was possibly the last working example to visit Derby Works.

 1987